tinymce/tinymce-docs/ui-components/autocompleter.md

 ## Interactive examples

+The following examples show how to create a special characters autocompleters.

+### Example: Standard Autocompleter

-The following examples show how to create a special characters autocompleter.
-The first example uses the standard autocompleter item and will show when user types the colon (`:`) character and at least one additional character.
-The second uses [CardMenuItems](#cardmenuitem) and will show when a user types a hyphen (`-`) character and at least one additional character.
+This example uses the standard autocompleter item and will show when user types the colon (`:`) character and at least one additional character.

 {% include live-demo.html id="autocompleter-autocompleteitem" height="300" tab="js" %}

+### Example: Autocompleter including the character name in the results

+This example uses [CardMenuItems](#cardmenuitem) and will show when a user types a hyphen (`-`) character and at least one additional character.

 {% include live-demo.html id="autocompleter-cardmenuitem" height="300" tab="js" %}